axioned/handbook/docs/decision-records/wp-cli.md

 The beauty of the WP-CLI is that it gives us direct control over site.
 Anything that we do in WordPress admin dashboard can be done using WP-CLI instead.

 **Pre requisites**
-- UNIX-like environment (OS X, Linux, FreeBSD, Cygwin); limited support in Windows
+- UNIX-like environment (OS X, Linux, FreeBSD, Cygwin);
 - PHP 5.6 or later.
 - WordPress 3.7 or later.